Dragon Quest VIII: Legacy

 Characters from the game have made appearances in other Square Enix properties.
 Jessica and Yangus are playable characters in Dragon Quest Heroes.
 In the sequel Dragon Quest Heroes II, Jessica is instead accompanied by Angelo.
-Dragon Quest Yangus, a roguelike Mystery Dungeon game by Cavia for the PlayStation 2, follows the storyline of a young Yangus and was released in Japan in 2006.
+Dragon Quest Yangus, a roguelike Mystery Dungeon game by Cavia for the PlayStation 2, follows the story of a young Yangus; it was released in Japan in 2006.
 Jessica, Angelo, and Yangus also appear opposite other Dragon Quest characters, as well as Final Fantasy and Mario characters in titles of the Itadaki Street franchise, a crossover board game spanning multiple platforms.
 Appearances include Dragon Quest & Final Fantasy in Itadaki Street Portable for the PlayStation Portable, Itadaki Street DS for the Nintendo DS and Itadaki Street Wii/Fortune Street, an enhanced remake of Itadaki Street DS for the Wii.
 Dragon Quest VIII characters also make appearances in Dragon Quest IX: Jessica, Angelo, and King Trode appear as special Wi-Fi guests in the Quester's Rest inn in Stornway, Dhoulmagus and Rhapthorne appear as optional legacy bosses, and the player can acquire a "Trodain Royal Guard" costume to dress as VIIIs Hero.
 The protagonist's outfit was also a free downloadable add-on for the Hero in Dragon Quest XI via the Champion's Pack, and select songs from Dragon Quest VIII can be played in place of the game's usual soundtrack.

 The protagonist appears as a playable character in the 2018 crossover fighting game Super Smash Bros.
 Ultimate.
 He is one of four Dragon Quest protagonists that collectively share a moveset under the moniker of "Hero," alongside the protagonists of Dragon Quest III, IV, and XI.
 To further differentiate him from the other protagonists, he is also referred to by the name "Eight".
 He was specifically chosen due to Dragon Quest VIII being the most popular entry in the West at that point.
 The character would be voiced for the first time by Yuki Kaji who, according to Ultimates director Masahiro Sakurai, said it was a dream of his to do voicework for both the Super Smash Bros. and Dragon Quest series.